Ralph Haben: Electoral history

 Haben was first elected to the House in 1972.
 That year, he defeated Floyd Price in the Democratic primary, and Republican Don Miller, Jr. in the general election.
 He was re-elected without opposition in 1974 and 1976.
 He only ever lost one election, when he tried to unseat incumbent Democrat Florida Comptroller Gerald Lewis in 1982.
 At the time, it was the most expensive Florida Cabinet race ever run, with over $1.7 million spent.

-Haben had hoped to use the position as a stepping stone to the position of Governor of Florida; he considered taking on many different incumbents, but decided on Lewis, believing him vulnerable.
+He had hoped to use the position as a stepping stone to the position of Governor of Florida; he considered taking on many different incumbents, but decided on Lewis, believing him vulnerable.
 He also briefly considered a run for United States Congress and also a switch to the Republican Party to run for their gubernatorial nomination.
 He briefly considered running for governor in the 1986 election, but eventually decided not to.

 Lobbyist

 While in office, Haben fought attempts at lobbying reform pushed by advocacy groups.
 After leaving elected office, Haben became a business lobbyist for a number of interests.
 These include the Day Cruise Association, a gambling cruise ship company, the Florida Cable Telecommunications Association, the H. Lee Moffitt Cancer Center & Research Institute, and Alamo Rent a Car.
-He helped the cruise ship casinos oppose allowing the expansion of gaming by the Seminole Tribe, who they viewed as competition.
-He ran a firm named Pennington & Haben, which lobbied for bills from both major parties, and currently runs the mediation company Ralph Haben & Associates.
+He helped the cruise ship casinos oppose allowing the expansion of gaming by the Seminole Tribe, which they viewed as competition.
+He ran a firm named Pennington & Haben, which lobbied for bills from both major parties, and ran the mediation company Ralph Haben & Associates.

 Political views

 Crime and gun control

 Haben was seen as a fairly conservative Democrat who built his career on "law-and-order" issues.
-He supported the establishment of a permanent anti-organized crime commission to handle rises in mob related crime in the state.
-While chairing the Criminal Justice Committee, Haben pushed two pieces of legislation that allowed police officer to shoot fleeing subjects and gave those who carried a gun while committing a crime a mandatory three-year sentence.
-Haban argued against nearly all forms of gun control, and specifically opposed a bill that would have made it illegal to own inexpensive guns, commonly known as saturday night special.
+He supported the establishment of a permanent anti-organized crime commission to handle rises in mob-related crime in the state.
+While chairing the Criminal Justice Committee, Haben pushed two pieces of legislation that allowed police officers to shoot fleeing subjects and gave those who carried a gun while committing a crime a mandatory three-year sentence.
+Haben argued against nearly all forms of gun control, and specifically opposed a bill that would have made it illegal to own inexpensive guns, commonly known as saturday night special.